ScratchLang/ScratchLang/README.md

 If you want to help with the decompiler but you don't understand any of the code, just ask and I'll link a discussion explaining it.
 If there is no discussion, I'll create one.

 ## Notice
-Im wondering if there's a more efficient way to decompile the .json.
-Just 12 blocks added 2827 lines, and if I did the math correctly ((3466-379)/10*141), adding every block will add about 44,000 lines of code (including the eight already added) :(

-EDIT: By replacing common scripts that were used very often with functions, I reduced the line count by a lot!
+By replacing common scripts that were used very often with functions, I reduced the line count by a lot!

+Also, I renamed the file extension to .ss1 because I am planning on having multiple formats.
+1 Will be it's own language
+2 Will be similar to c
+3 Python or javascript?

 # How to use
 Clone the repo with